tejiriaustin/filemodtracker/README.md

    make configure
    ```

-## Installation Using .PKG for macOS
+## Installation using .pkg for macOS

 1. Install osquery using Homebrew:
    ```